prachee-n16/blog/content/100 Study/104 Subject-Specific Learning/104.2 Programming/Network Terminology.md

 - Bits are corrupted moving from transmitter to receiver; this bit corruption property of a medium is expressed as **BER (bit error rate)**
 	- $\text{BER} = \frac{\text{\# of bits corrupted}}{\text{total \# of bits transmitted}}$

 - Data communication happens in chunk of bits; we send multiple bits rather than a single bit.
-In different layer of protocols, these chunk of bits are called differently:
+In different layer of [[protocols]], these chunk of bits are called differently:

 | Layer of Protocol                | Term    |
 | -------------------------------- | ------- |